 1. Measure customer value

-The first step to retaining customers is to measure your existing customers’ value.
+The first step in retaining customers is measuring their value.
 This includes measuring and improving customer lifetime value and tracking and reducing churn rate.

 Customer lifetime value